ql-io/ql-unit/README.md

 uris to exercise routes to be tested can be specified in a csv file with naming convention *irrelevantName*.**routes.csv**.

-The first line are column headers where:
+The first line is for column headers where:

 1. **name**: testcase-name
 2. **request**: uri corresponding to the route exercised